radius-project/bicep-types-aws/artifacts/bicep/aws/aws.datazone/default/types.md

 ### Properties
 * **AssetFormsInput**: [FormInput](#forminput)[] (WriteOnly): The metadata forms that are to be attached to the assets that this data source works with.
 * **Configuration**: [DataSourceConfigurationInput](#datasourceconfigurationinput) (WriteOnly): Configuration of the data source.
 It can be set to either glueRunConfiguration or redshiftRunConfiguration.
+* **ConnectionId**: string (ReadOnly): The unique identifier of a connection used to fetch relevant parameters from connection during Datasource run
+* **ConnectionIdentifier**: string (WriteOnly): The unique identifier of a connection used to fetch relevant parameters from connection during Datasource run
 * **CreatedAt**: string (ReadOnly): The timestamp of when the data source was created.
 * **Description**: string: The description of the data source.
 * **DomainId**: string (ReadOnly, Identifier): The ID of the Amazon DataZone domain where the data source is created.
 * **DomainIdentifier**: string (Required, WriteOnly): The ID of the Amazon DataZone domain where the data source is created.
 * **EnableSetting**: string: Specifies whether the data source is enabled.
 * **EnvironmentId**: string (ReadOnly): The unique identifier of the Amazon DataZone environment to which the data source publishes assets.
-* **EnvironmentIdentifier**: string (Required, WriteOnly): The unique identifier of the Amazon DataZone environment to which the data source publishes assets.
+* **EnvironmentIdentifier**: string (WriteOnly): The unique identifier of the Amazon DataZone environment to which the data source publishes assets.
 * **Id**: string (ReadOnly, Identifier): The unique identifier of the data source.
 * **LastRunAssetCount**: int (ReadOnly): The number of assets created by the data source during its last run.
 * **LastRunAt**: string (ReadOnly): The timestamp that specifies when the data source was last run.